 Make a robot that moves in the silliest way possible.

-I often lead into this challenge by presenting the following video clip.
-Even though each model is built from the same, relatively small, set of building elements, notice how much variety there is in the different kinds of movement generated.
-And, of course, some are more successful at moving than others.
+I often lead into this challenge by presenting the following video clip and point out that even though each model is built from the same, relatively small, set of building elements, notice how much variety there is in the different kinds of movement generated.
+Of course, some are more successful at moving than others. (-:

 If there’s time available, this can also be a great way to introduce the EV3 software in an exploratory way for first time users, e.g. “Here’s the software.
 Can you work out how to make a motor move?”